ASD-Blueprint/desktop.gov.au/blueprint/abac/platform.md

 ### Licensing

-Table 6 describes the user (`rol-agency-users`) licensing settings that are configured within the tenant available at `Search > Azure Active Directory > Groups > All groups > rol-Agency-Users > Licenses > Microsoft 365 E5`
+Table 6 describes the user (`rol-agency-users`) licensing settings that are configured within the tenant available at `Azure Active Directory > Groups > All groups > rol-Agency-Users > Licenses > Microsoft 365 E5`

 Item | Configuration
 --- | ---